-You will have the Indictment with you in the jury room to help you remember the precise nature of the charge against the Defendant.
 I remind you, once again, that an indictment is nothing more than an accusation.
 It should not be considered as evidence of guilt.
 It may not even be the basis of an inference of guilt.
 All that it does is bring this matter before you for determination.
-Beyond that, it has no significance whatsoever.
-It merely sets forth the elements of the offense which the government must prove beyond a reasonable doubt.
+Beyond that, it has no significance, whatever.
+It merely sets forth the elements of the offenses which the government must prove beyond a reasonable doubt.